Banner County, Nebraska

 Banner County is a county in the western part of the U.S. state of Nebraska in the Great Plains region of the United States.
-As of the 2010 United States Census, its population was 690.
+As of the 2020 United States census, its population was 674.
 Its county seat is the unincorporated community of Harrisburg; there are no incorporated municipalities within the county.
+Banner County is part of the Scottsbluff, NE Micropolitan Statistical Area.

 In the Nebraska license plate system, Banner County is represented by the prefix 85 (it had the eighty-fifth largest number of vehicles registered in the county when the license plate system was established in 1922).

-Banner County is part of the Scottsbluff, NE Micropolitan Statistical Area.

 History

 When Nebraska became a state in 1867, a single county encompassed the entire Panhandle.
 In 1870, the Panhandle's southern half was organized as Cheyenne County.
 The arrival of increasing numbers of settlers led to the partitioning of the county in 1888: the eastern third became Deuel County; the middle third became present-day Cheyenne County; and the western third became Kimball, Scotts Bluff, and Banner Counties.

 The last of these was named by citizens who declared it would become the state's "banner county", and "the brightest star in the constellation of Nebraska counties".

 Upon the county's organization, the settlement of Ashford was chosen as the temporary county seat.
 Four communities aspired to be chosen as the permanent county seat: Ashford, Harrisburg, Freeport, and Banner.
 Two special elections proved necessary before Harrisburg was chosen.

 The initial settlement of the area was by cattle ranchers, drawn by good pastures in the Pumpkin Creek valley.
 In the late 1880s, these open-range ranchers were displaced by an influx of settlers; by 1890, almost every quarter-section (160 acres, or 65 ha) was claimed by homesteaders.
 However, the good moisture years that had attracted these settlers were followed by a severe drought in 1893 and 1894, which drove many of the new settlers away; the number of farms in the county declined by more than half, from 565 in 1890 to 226 in 1900.
 The land thus vacated was again used by ranchers, who raised both crops and cattle.
 The 1904 passage of the Kinkaid Act, which allowed homesteaders to claim 640 acre brought a new wave of settlers; however, even these larger tracts were often insufficient to support a family, and many of the Kinkaid claims were eventually sold to established cattle ranchers.

 The county's growth was hindered by the absence of railroads: the nearest lines ran through Kimball, 11 mi to the south, and Gering, 8 mi to the north.
 Roads were also slow to develop in the county: in 1921, only dirt roads existed.
 The difficulty of reaching markets tended to discourage commercial crop farming in the county.